elementary-Inc/blog/_posts/2022/2022-01-27-2021-ui-study-results-dock-multitasking.md

 When looking at frequent or daily users of elementary OS specifically, the breakdown was even more in favor of pinning: **96%** yes, **4%** no.

-The responses for this section lead me to initially believe customization of the dock is important and heavily-used by users, and the vast majority of dock or taskbar users do use it to launch their most common apps—which makes a lot of sense!
-It _could_ also mean that the default apps on the dock aren't as useful to users, though it's important to remember that the default items also serve as a way to advertise/expose what apps are available on the system—and clearly based on these responses, users aren't hitting substantial issues in replacing them if they want.

 ---

 ### Files and folders